Logo light mode the Fabryk

 Vardzia Cave Monastery and Akhaltsikhe: South Georgia Hidden Gems

-On our journey from Kutaisi and Batumi, Georgia, on the Black Sea, to Gyumri, Armenia, we decided to break up the long drive with an exciting detour.
+On our journey from Kutaisi and Batumi, Georgia, on the Black Sea, to Gyumri and Yerevan, Armenia, we decided to break up the long drive with an exciting detour.
 A bit of research led us to the stunning Vardzia monastery complex, located conveniently midway between our starting point and destination.
 This hidden gem, carved into the cliffs, is a remarkable example of Georgia’s medieval history and architecture.

 While the immediate area around Vardzia has limited accommodations (there are a few little guesthouses and a resort), we opted to stay in the nearby city of Akhaltsikhe.
 Not only did this allow us to rest before continuing our journey, but it also gave us the opportunity to explore the iconic Rabati Castle, a beautiful blend of Georgian, Ottoman, and Russian influences.